Environmental protection

 • how and when we monitor water quality and report our results.

-• water recycling – treating wastewater by turning it into a valuable source of water that can be used for many different things
+• Water recycling – treating wastewater by turning it into a valuable source of water that can be used for many different things, including improving community wellbeing by greening and cooling spaces.

-• achieving net zero carbon emissions in our operations by 2030 and in our supply chain by 2040.
+• Achieving net zero carbon emissions in our operations by 2030 in response to the increasing impact and risk of the changing climate.

 Environmental policy, planning and management